aleksandarPaytalov/GuessANumberByAAP/README.md

 # GuessANumberByAAP
-This is simple console game "Guess a number"
+This is simple console game "Guess a number".
+It is my first created game with C#.